alburezg/GWDG_MPIDR/part1.md

 | +             | add permission                      |
 | -             | remove permission                   |

 Let's see an example.
-First we will create an empty directory, check it's current permission settings, and then edit these to make the directory 'ready-only' (i.e. remove 'write' permissions).
+First we will create an empty directory, check its current permission settings, and then edit these to make the directory 'read-only' (i.e. remove 'write' permissions).

 ``` bash
 mkdir per_test